Clearing 2020: five ways to get a head start

 5. Some final dos and don’ts

-- DON’T book any holidays, breaks or trips which coincide with results period (Results Day 2019 is 15 August 2019).
+- DON’T book any holidays, breaks or trips which coincide with results period (A-level results day 2020 is 13 August 2020).

 - DO discuss your plans with your parents and seek the advice of others…

 - …but DON’T rely on Mum or Dad to phone universities on your behalf – it won’t go down well with admissions tutors!